DarkS34/evolution_text_analyzer/README.md

 3. Validates the model's output against the known correct diagnosis using a validation function.

 ### 5. Result Tracking
-After processing each model (in both modes 1 and 2), the results are stored in a `detailedResults.json` file located in the `results` directory.
-Results file includes the following information per processed model:
+After processing each model, the results are stored in a `.json` file located in the `results` directory.
+In mode 1 the `.json` file is called `results_allListedModels.json`, as for mode 2, the file is named as the name of the model (f.e. `results_llama3.1.json`) Results file includes the following information per processed model:
 - Model information (name, size, parameter_size, and quantization_level).
 - Performance metrics include:
   - Accuracy.